 Q: My friend or student is feeling suicidal.
 What should I do?

 A: Please notify an adult immediately.
-After hours, please call 911 immediately or take the student to the emergency room.
+After hours, call 911 immediately or take the student to the emergency room.
 Memorial Epworth is also open 24 hours a day, 7 days a week.
 (574) 647-8400.
-Please also visit our Lifelines webpages for other helpful resources.
+Concern can also be reported through the Safe School Helpline 24/7.

-Q: The grade listed on HAC is incorrect, or my teacher made a mistake in calculating my grade.
+Q: The grade listed on Skyward is incorrect, or my teacher made a mistake in calculating my grade.
 How is this addressed?

 Q: I need my final transcript sent to my college/university.
 How does this happen?

 A: Seniors were given instructions to submit final transcript requests through Naviance.
 Seniors can access Naviance by logging into their Clever accounts and clicking on the Naviance tile.
 For a reminder on how to request the final transcript, watch this short video.

 Q: When will my grades be finalized?
 I would like a copy of my transcript.

 A: Please contact the registrar beginning June 14 at 258-9502.